davelevine/portfolio/data/projects/atw-kb.md

 ## Key takeaways

-- Documentation is stored on GitHub.
+- Documentation is written in Markdown and stored on GitHub.
 - Generated with MkDocs Material Insiders.
 - Hosted with Cloudflare Pages.
 - Site analytics by Plausible.